Bugs Bunny: Superstar: Controversy

-For his part, Barrier stated in a 1992 essay that both Jones and Clampett were enthusiastic self-promoters, adding that "more hazardous to the interviewer was their fundamentally innocent tendency to take for granted that they stood at the center of the Warner cartoon universe."
+For his part, Barrier stated in a 1992 essay that both Jones and Clampett were enthusiastic self-promoters, adding that "more hazardous to the interviewer was their fundamentally innocent tendency to take for granted that they stood at the center of the Warner cartoon universe".

 Release

-Bugs Bunny: Superstar was first released in theatres on December 19, 1975 to good reception.
+Bugs Bunny: Superstar was released theatrically by United Artists on December 19, 1975 to fairly positive reception.

 Home media

-The film was released on laserdisc and VHS/Betamax format during the late 1980s by media company MGM/UA Home Video.
+Bugs Bunny: Superstar was released on laserdisc and VHS/Betamax format during the late 1980s by media company MGM/UA Home Video.
+The Turner logo doesn't feature in the film, but the United Artists logo features in the film instead.

-It was re-released on DVD on November 14, 2006, as a two-part special feature in the box set Looney Tunes Golden Collection: Volume 4.
+The film was re-released on DVD on November 14, 2006, as a two-part special feature in the box set Looney Tunes Golden Collection: Volume 4.
 While most of the individual cartoons had been previously released as separate, refurbished entries in the Golden Collection, Bugs Bunny: Superstar was not restored, with some age wear apparent from the original film stock.
 All but two cartoons were replaced by versions created by Turner Entertainment Co. in 1995.
 The Old Grey Hare used an original a.a.p. print (evidenced by the a.a.p. opening soundtrack) to preserve the ending gag involving the "That's all, Folks" title card, which was lost in the Turner updated version.
 I Taw a Putty Tat was also restored to the a.a.p. print, as the Turner version contained an edit to remove a blackface gag.
 Aside from leaving in the edited scene, however, the print on the set is basically the same as the Turner version.